Maxenceee/GOL/README.md

 # Game Of Life

-The Game Of Life fully made in Vanilla JS and running on a Node.JS server.
+The Game Of Life fully made in Vanilla Javascript and running on a Node.JS server.

 ## Usage